Estimating Elliptic Flow Coefficient in Heavy Ion Collisions using Deep Learning: Machine Learning based regression

 \subsection{Quality assurance}

 The selection of a bin number (grid dimension in Fig.~\ref{fig1}) for the two dimensional $(\eta {\rm -}\phi)$ space is done by training the model with input of varying bin numbers.
 The performance of the DNN with different number of bins in the input space has been listed in Table~\ref{tab1}.
 With $8\times8$, $16\times16$, $32\times32$ and $64\times64$ bins, the model is evaluated with 50K training events and 5K testing events with the exact settings for the DNN mentioned in Section~\ref{DNN}.
 From the performance of the model, it is seen that input space with both $8\times8$ and $16\times16$ number of bins, perform poorly with testing mean-absolute-error (MAE) being 0.0292 and 0.0171 respectively.
-For $32\times32$ bins, the model performed decently with MAE = 0.0102.
-Training with even higher bins in the input space \textit{i.e.} $64\times64$ not only renders the training slower as seen from the very high $\frac{\rm CPU~time}{\rm epoch} \approx 6~{\rm sec}$ but also gives even worse MAE = 0.0113.
+For $32\times32$ bins, the model performed decently with testing MAE = 0.0102.
+Training with even higher bins in the input space \textit{i.e.} $64\times64$ not only renders the training slower as seen from the very high $\frac{\rm CPU~time}{\rm epoch} \approx 6~{\rm sec}$ but also gives even worse testing MAE = 0.0113.
 In this case, the number of trainable parameters of the DNN becomes too high ($\approx 1.7~{\rm M}$) which naturally slows down the training process.
 Evidently, $32\times32$ number of bins is taken as an ideal input size with respect to prediction accuracy and efficient training time.
+The specifications of the CPU used for the performance are as follows.
+The CPU type is Intel(R) Core(TM) i5-8279U (Released Q2'19) which has four cores (eight threads) clocked at base frequency 2.40 GHz and has a max turbo boost frequency of 4.10 GHz~\cite{cpu}.
+The system has 8 GB of LPDDR3 RAM clocked at 2133 MHz.
+The training is done with batch size fixed at 32.
 It could be noted here, due to the stochastic nature of the training process and type of CPU used, slight discrepancy in the performance of the DNN is expected.